BDUC-MobiX/DeepGPS/README.md

 # DeepGPS
-This repository is the official PyTorch implementation of DeepGPS:
+This repository is the official PyTorch implementation of DeepGPS, which has been published in IEEE Transactions on Mobile Computing (TMC), a primer journal in the field of mobile computing.

+If you find DeepGPS useful, please find out paper with the following bibtex:

+@article{liu2022deepgps,
+  title={{DeepGPS}: deep learning enhanced {GPS} positioning in urban canyons}, author={Liu, Zhidan and Liu, Jiancong and Xu, Xiaowen and Wu, Kaishun}, journal={IEEE Transactions on Mobile Computing}, volume={23}, number={1}, pages={376--392}, year={2022}, publisher={IEEE}
+}

 ## Installation
 Requirements: Python >= 3.5, Anaconda3